Who Is Your Real Competition?

 These customers had the money, but no time.
 By deciding that her real competition was time she decided to target people who had limited time instead.

-As a result, she was now targeting busy people while other laundromats were targeting people with washing.
+As a result, she was now targeting busy people while other laundromats were targeting people who needed to get their clothes washed.
 This positioning actually helped the laundromat stand out from the rest of the competition.

 How The Laundromat Did A Full 180